Welcome to QNB's Lending Blog. Here you'll find helpful articles to keep you informed about the latest retail lending news.

 - How Does Refinancing Differ from Home Equity Lines of Credit?

-If you’re planning to buy a home this spring, you should prepare now.
+If you’re planning to buy a home this summer, you should prepare now.
 Here are five things you can do to help you get into the home of your dreams as quickly as possible.

 Before you start looking for a home, get pre-qualified.
 This way, you’ll know what you can afford and can shop within your budget.
 Plus, you’ll be a “serious” buyer to a seller.
 Discuss loan options with your lender and start thinking about how you plan to finance your home.

 You can do a lot of searching on your own, but it’s still essential to have a real estate agent help you with the home buying process.
 Your agent can help you find a home you like, within your budget, and negotiate the best deal for you.

 Your credit score is key to getting the best loan possible.
 By law, you get one free credit report each year by going to annualcreditreport.com.
 Take advantage of this free offer and review your score.
 Make sure everything is in order.
 If your score is lower than anticipated, talk to your lender about how you can improve it before buying your home.
 There are things you can do to change your score in as little as three to six months.
 The better your score, the more options you’ll have.

 Save for your down payment.

 The type of loan you choose determines the amount you need to save for a down payment.
 For example, if you’re eligible for an FHA loan, you put down as little as 3.5% of the purchase price.
 Some loans require no down payment at all.
 In most instances, though, you need to prepare for a down payment of approximately 20% of the purchase price.